ThermoPilot/ThermoPilot/README.md

 - **≥ 90°C** → EPP 60 (CPU HOT)
 - **≥ 95°C** → EPP 90 (CPU MAX)

-If CPU temp is hidden (Acer), this feature is automatically disabled.
+If CPU telemetry is unavailable, this feature is automatically disabled.

 ---